For years, I've successfully used this slightly unorthodox method to stop the frequent need to urinate from interrupting my sleep.

 Ways to Relieve Painful or Burning Sensations

-Any of the above remedies usually needs a companion remedy in order to help relieve any abdominal pain, burning, and discomfort.
-None will work alone to totally get rid of your symptoms.
+Any of the above remedies usually needs a companion remedy to help relieve any abdominal pain, burning, and discomfort.
+None will work alone to get rid of your symptoms totally.

 - For that reason, doctors usually only order a small number of Pyridium—about 10-12 pills to cover the crucial first two to four days.
 This is so the patient doesn't overdo it or accidentally misuse the product.
 Rarely do they allow refills of this medication because a patient can be tempted to self-prescribe every time they feel a twinge.